 Understanding what you can borrow

-You could get an innovation loan for up to 100% of your eligible project costs.
+You could get an innovation loan for up to 100% of your eligible project costs, as defined in the brief for the loan competition you wish to apply into.

 The minimum and maximum amount of loan available to you will be specified in the specific competition you are applying into.